 - Open the DNS management tool from Windows Administrative Tools.

-- Connect to the DNS server using the fully qualified domain name (FQDN) for your domain.
+- Connect to the DNS server using the IP address of one of your Managed AD domain controllers.

 - Expand DNS, open the context (right-click) menu for the domain name, and then choose Properties.

 - From the Forwarders tab, edit the IP address of the forwarding servers to point to the AmazonProvidedDNS.

 Note: The AmazonProvidedDNS is the second address of the VPC.
 For example, if the VPC CIDR is 10.0.0.0/16, then the AmazonProvidedDNS is 10.0.0.2.
 For more information, see Amazon DNS server.

 - Repeat steps 3 to 5 entering the IP address of each additional domain controller in your Managed AD domain.